-"Complement" or "staff complement" shall mean the number of positions, stated in terms of full-time equivalencies, approved for a Department for a given academic year; this complement may be comprised of any combination of tenured, probationary, limited term, and part-time positions.
+"Complement" or "Staff Complement" shall mean the number of positions, stated in terms of full-time equivalencies, approved for a Department for a given academic year; this complement may be comprised of any combination of tenured, probationary, Limited-Term, and part-time positions.

-"Continuing appointment" for Members shall mean the Member is contractually entitled to return to work the following academic year; an individual retiring at the end of the University Year shall also be deemed to hold a continuing appointment.
+"Continuing Appointment" for Members shall mean the Member is contractually entitled to return to work the following academic year; an individual retiring at the end of the University Year shall also be deemed to hold a continuing appointment.

-"Co-ordinator", when used without qualification and when printed with an initial upper-case letter, shall mean the Co-ordinator of one of the Interdisciplinary Programmes of the Faculty of Arts or Faculty of Science at St. Francis Xavier University.
+"Co-ordinator", when used without qualification, shall mean the Co-ordinator of one of the Interdisciplinary Programmes of the Faculty of Arts or Faculty of Science at St. Francis Xavier University.